 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

 Large accelerated filer $\mathfrak L$

 Accelerated filer R

-Non-accelerated filer 0
+Non-accelerated filer 0 (Do not check if a smaller reporting company)

 Smaller reporting company £